Gillings School Directory

 Department of Health Policy and Management

-He has worked in four local public health departments in Washington and Connecticut and now serves as the Washington State Secretary of Health.
+John has 30 years of governmental public health experience, working at four local health departments in Washington and Connecticut and a state health department.
 He started his public health career in Connecticut in 1986 and was in its first group trained to provide HIV counseling and testing services.
+John also worked at the University of Washington in the early 1990’s on a Back Pain Outcome Assessment research project.

 Representative Courses